spark-mv/cdn/install.md

 <Body>
 ```

+## 3.1 Nimble live streaming

+Nimble is supported out of the box, but needs to be configured to allow HolaCDN servers to download content - [instructions here] (http://blog.wmspanel.com/2015/06/cdn-friendly-streaming.html)
 # 4. Shortcut: controlling HolaCDN via the address bar

 As a shortcut, you can also control HolaCDN via the address bar by appending a string to the URL of the video page.